European Broadcasting Area: Sweden

-In Sweden, the companies are Sveriges Radio Ab, Sverieges Television Sb, Swedish Educational Broadcasting Company.
-Sveriges Radio Ab (SR) is an independent radio company for the Swedish population.
+In Sweden, the companies are Sveriges Radio AB, Sveriges Television AB, and Swedish Educational Broadcasting Company.

+Sveriges Radio AB (SR) is an independent radio company for the Swedish population.
 The company consists of 13 radio stations that broadcasts different information.
-Radio station P1 is for qualified news, P2 is for classical, jazz, and folk music, P3 is for mostly for the young adults with a variety of programs, P4 is for national and international news and pop music, etc. Sverieges Television Ab (SVT) is Sweden's public service television company.
+Radio station P1 is for qualified news, P2 is for classical, jazz, and folk music, P3 is for mostly for the young adults with a variety of programs, P4 is for national and international news and pop music, etc.

+Sveriges Television AB (SVT) is Sweden's public service television company.
 SVT consists of four channels which are SVT1, SVT2, SVT24, and SVT Barn/Kunskapskanalen.

 Swedish Educational Broadcasting Company (UR) is in collaboration with SR and SVT and focuses on broadcasting educational programs.

 United Kingdom

-The United Kingdom's companies are BBC, S4C (in the Welsh language), STV (in parts of Scotland), and the United Kingdom Independent Broadcasting.
+The United Kingdom's companies are BBC, and UKIB (ITV, Channel 4, and S4C).

 Production in the EU and UK

 Production figures in the European Union + the United Kingdom for TV fiction in 2015–2016, are: